wilbert-alberts/qvto/plugins/org.eclipse.m2m.qvt.oml.cst.parser/.externalTool/lpgdistribution/readme.txt

 IBM LALR Parser Generator
 Version 1.00 (May 11 2006)
-Winodw version .exe size: 544768 bytes
+Size of the Window's version executable (lpg.exe): 544768 bytes